-Michigan Assault Attorneys
+Michigan Assault Charge Defense Attorneys

-MICHIGAN ASSAULT CHARGE LAWYERS
+MICHIGAN ASSAULT CHARGES

 There are a number of Michigan misdemeanor assault charges under Michigan’s penal code.
 The assault crime charged depends upon the circumstances of the crime, the defendant’s prior criminal history and the severity of the injury suffered by the victim.